Para español, use el menú de selección de idioma arriba.

 Yes.
 Many local schools across Ventura County will continue to provide school meals, which are a vital source of nutrition for a large number of students.
 A list of meal pickup locations and times throughout Ventura County is available at www.vcoe.org/meals or www.vcoe.org/comida.

-Because of the importance of social distancing, childcare is not being widely provided at local school sites.
-However, a limited number of childcare spots are available for children of parents who provide essential services in our community.
-This service is provided by Child Development Centers and Continuing Development Incorporated.
-For more information, visit their website at www.cdicdc.org or email Rachel Champagne at email@example.com.
+Because of the importance of social distancing, child care is not being widely provided at local school sites.
+However, a limited number of child care spots are available for children of parents who provide essential services in our community.
+The Local Planning Council of Ventura County in partnership with Child Development Resources has created a list of available child care resources.
+More information is at www.voce.org/childcare.

 Please know there are dedicated teachers, administrators and support staff working hard to provide for your children’s academic needs and overall well-being during these challenging times.
 This situation is evolving rapidly and we will continue to share new information with you as we have it.
 For the latest updates, please visit our website at www.vcoe.org.